Siege tower: Ancient use

-In the first intermediate period tomb of General Intef at Thebes (modern Luxor), A mobile siege tower is shown in the battle scenes.
+In the First Intermediate Period tomb of General Intef at Thebes (modern Luxor, Egypt), a mobile siege tower is shown in the battle scenes.
+In modern Harpoot, Turkey, an artistically Akkadian style stone carved relief dated circa 2000 BC was found depicting a siege tower, the earliest known visual depiction from Anatolia (although siege towers were later described in Hittite cuneiform writing).

 Siege towers were used by the armies of the Neo-Assyrian Empire in the 9th century BC, under Ashurnasirpal II (r.
 884 BC – 859 BC).
 Reliefs from his reign, and subsequent reigns, depict siege towers in use with a number of other siege works, including ramps and battering rams.

 Centuries after they were employed in Assyria, the use of the siege tower spread throughout the Mediterranean.
-During the siege of Memphis in the 8th century BC, siege towers were built by Kush for the army led by Piye, in order to enhance the efficiency of Kushite archers and slingers.
+During the siege of Memphis in the 8th century BC, siege towers were built by Kush for the army led by Piye (founder of the Nubian 25th dynasty), in order to enhance the efficiency of Kushite archers and slingers.
 After leaving Thebes, Piye's first objective was besieging Ashmunein.
-Having assembled his army for their lack of success so far, the King then undertook the personal supervision of operations including the erection of a siege tower from which Kushite archers could fire down into the city.
+He admonished his assembled army for their failures, and took personal command.
+He had a wooden siege tower erected from which his archers could overlook the city and fire down on the enemy.

+During the siege of Syracuse in 413 BC, Athenians erected a siege tower on ship hull.
+Alexander did the same at Tyre (322 BC) as did Marcellus in Syracuse (214 BC).
+Towers were used against both land and naval targets.
+At the time of Julius Caesar, ship towers were built with a lighter, collapsible design that could be stowed flat on the deck when not in use, lowering the center of gravity.